TEALSK12/introduction-to-computer-science/do_now_44.md

 ## In your notebook

-1. Describe what it means to "traverse a list".
+1. Describe what it means to _traverse a list_.

 2. List 2 different blocks you can use to traverse list and how you would use them.